juesato/speech-to-text/README.md

  * `segments` (optional) - `[start]` Specifies how to divide the audio file into segments before transcription. `start` is a `float` specifying a track time in seconds.
 If this argument is not specified, the audio is split into 60 second segments (the maximum length allowed by Google's servers).
 If a segment is longer than 60 seconds, it is split into 60 second segments.
  * `maxDuration` (optional) - any segments longer than `maxDuration` will be split into segments of `maxDuration` seconds.
 Defaults to 15 seconds.
  * `maxRetries` (optional) - sometimes Google servers do not respond correctly, if a segment is not processed correctly, it will be sent again `maxRetries` more times.
 Defaults to 1.
+ * `limitConcurrent` (optional) - Google's servers communicate through separate GET and POST requests - sending too many requests at once may cause the two requests to not line up, resulting in errors.
+This defaults to 20.

 #### Callback